univention/ansible-roles/README.md

 ---

-# roles/configure_keycloak_saml/README.md
+# set_ldap_index

-Configure Keycloak SAML
+Configure LDAP Index
 =========

-This role configures Keycloak as SAML provider.
+This role adds/removes additional ldap indexes.
+Slapd.service is stopped.
+Run this role only in maintenance.
+Without extra vars nothing will happen.

 Requirements
 ------------